 You could send something to someone who maybe can track me down.
 Or, why not– pop me something in my dropbox?
 Just visit http://dropitto.me/cogdog, and upload something for my StoryBox (in the spirit of being open, I give away the password- it is storybox.
 I dont want it emailed.
 I dnt want to know it was you.
 I just want you to create (and share) stuff, damnit.

 What do you think?
 In the time between now and my departure, I will codify this into a standalone page as a reference, and place a copy inside the PirateBox.

 I hope you will be part of my adventure.

-The post "My PirateBox is a StoryBox" was originally cracked open and scrambled from a rotten egg at CogDogBlog (http://cogdogblog.com/2011/06/piratebox-storybox/) on June 1, 2011.
+The post "My PirateBox is a StoryBox" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2011/06/piratebox-storybox/) on June 1, 2011.